ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Number of Azure ATP instances | One | A single Azure ATP instance can monitor multiple AD DS forests.
 Azure ATP instance name | {agency-instance-name}.atp.azure.com | The Azure ATP cloud service will be given an Azure ATP instance name which will be used to access the Azure ATP portal.
 Forests and domains to be monitored by Azure ATP | {agency}.gov.au | Nominated agency forests and domains.
-Azure ATP sensor deployment | To all DC’s within the identified forests and domains. | Best practice to ensure all authentication traffic is monitored by Azure ATP.
+Azure ATP sensor deployment | To all DC's within the identified forests and domains. | Best practice to ensure all authentication traffic is monitored by Azure ATP.
 Internet connectivity | Domain controllers must have internet connectivity | Domain controllers which will have Azure ATP sensors installed, must have internet connectivity to the Azure ATP Cloud Service. <br>Azure ATP sensors support the use of a web proxy / WPAD for internet connectivity.
 Directory service accounts | A standard AD user account & password<br><br>A group Managed Service Account (gMSA) | If the Agency environment consists of Windows Server 2008 R2 SP1 domain controllers a standard AD user account and password is required with read access to all objects in the monitored domains.<br><br>If Agency environment consists of Windows Server 2012 or above domain controllers than a group Managed Service Account (gMSA) is required with read access to all objects in the monitored domain.<br><br>If the Agency environment consists of a mixture of domain controller operating system versions, then a combination of group Managed Service Account (gMSA) and Standard user account is required.
 See [ATP prerequisites](https://docs.microsoft.com/en-us/azure-advanced-threat-protection/atp-prerequisites).
 Network Name Resolution (NNR) | Reverse DNS lookup and one other method (listed above) | This is the minimum NNR requirement for Azure ATP.
 Microsoft recommends using all of the above-mentioned resolution methods available within Agency environment.